Exploring the Mystery – Verse One of the Tao Te Ching

 - What does it even feel like to allow?

 Allowing also means recognizing the hidden mystery of life.
 This deeper essence of reality lies beneath visible manifestations and material desires.
-By letting go of superficial concepts and objects, you can connect with a more profound understanding of existence.
+To gain a deeper understanding of concepts and objects, you can connect with a more profound understanding of existence.

 The challenge of letting go:

 It’s risky when you’ve been hurt and need to stay safe.
 But it doesn’t get you anywhere.
 Trust me!
 I was the queen of building walls.
 I created a fortress.
-It wasn’t until I relaxed and began to trust in life that good things came in.
+It wasn’t until I relaxed and began to trust in life that good things came into my life.

-Maybe that’s one of the most significant challenges—to step beyond those disappointments and hurts and into your big, wide heart, which knows better and believes in a higher plan.
+Maybe that’s one of the biggest challenges—to step beyond those disappointments and hurts and into your big, wide heart, which knows better and believes in a higher plan.

 TIP: Focusing on the exhale helps me.
-When you allow yourself to exhale fully, you let go, allowing your breath to flow out.
+When you exhale fully, you let go, letting your breath flow out.
 Breathing itself is such a powerful metaphor for this Verse.
 Half of the breath—the inhale—is active, and the other half—the exhale—is relaxed.
 The balance of the two creates harmony.
 We need both in equal measure.

 “When desiring, you see the manifestations.”